How to test for backlight bleed

 Visible from any angle.
 It is light literally leaking out from the edges of the frame due to physical pressure or assembly defects.
 It is usually yellow or bright white and is stationary.

-Only visible from an angle.
-It is a natural characteristic of IPS technology.
-As you move your head, the "glowing" corners will shift or disappear.
+Only visible from an angle, this is a natural characteristic of IPS technology.
+Moving your head causes the glowing corners to shift or disappear.
 It often has a slight blue or golden tint.

 A minor amount of backlight bleed is considered "normal" by almost every LCD monitor manufacturer.
 Because perfection is nearly impossible in mass production, slight glowing in the corners is expected, especially on budget displays.